 - Click Volunteer Log In

-- The device will access the camera.
+- Scan the QR code.
+The device will access the camera.
 Focus the camera view on the Volunteer QR Code presented on the device that has generated it

 - On successful log in, the volunteer will be presented with fields to complete setting up their access: